“There’s an adage that to succeed, black people have to be “twice as good.” Twice as gifted and smart. Twice as hard-working, twice as … everything.”

 I limited myself.
 Until I decided to heal myself.
 I started going to therapy as a place to explore and release.
 It was tough, but it felt right.

 In therapy, you get that safe space.
 You don’t have to carry the challenges and traumas that inherently hang over the heads of every successful black woman.
 In therapy, you get to unload the stressors you carry and also celebrate your resiliency.
-In therapy, you can lighten the load.
+You can lighten the load in therapy.
 In therapy, you get to be the professional black woman that people out there are trying to keep you from being… Don’t let them.

 Stand tall, stand strong, but carry a lighter load.